Real American Freestyle: 2024: Planning and development

-Terri Francis was the former general counsel for Anheuser-Busch InBev, where she also served as their vice president of investment and innovation until 2022.
-Chad Bronstein was president of Carma HoldCo until 2023, where he helped the company partner with Ric Flair to launch his Wooooo!
-Energy line of energy drinks.
+Terri Francis was general counsel for Anheuser-Busch InBev, where she also served as their vice president of investment and innovation until 2022.
+Chad Bronstein was president of Carma HoldCo until 2023, where he helped the company partner with Hulk Hogan to launch his Immortal by Hulk Hogan line of cannabis products.

-Bronstein and Francis partnered with Hulk Hogan to launch Real American Beer on June 13, 2024, a light beer manufactured by City Brewing Company that carried Hogan's likeness.
-The beer's name was a nod to "Real American", Hogan's longtime professional wrestling theme song.
+Bronstein and Francis partnered with Hogan to launch Real American Beer (RAB) on June 13, 2024, a light beer manufactured by City Brewing Company that carried Hogan's likeness.
+The beer's name was a nod to "Real American", Hogan's longtime WWE theme song.
 WWE is a minority owner of Real American Beer.

-Bronstein's son Chase Bronstein attended a Chicago wrestling camp in 2024 that was led by UFC coach Israel "Izzy" Martinez.
-Bronstein and Hogan were impressed by Chase's progress after the camp, and they began to develop plans with Martinez for a new sport wrestling venture.
+Bronstein's son attended a Chicago wrestling camp in 2024 that was led by renowned coach Izzy Martinez.
+Bronstein and Hogan were impressed by Martinez, and they began to develop plans with him for a new sport wrestling venture.